Respiratory syncytial virus (RSV) infection - including symptoms, treatment and prevention

 Bronchiolitis is inflammation of small air passages in the lungs and pneumonia is inflammation of the lung tissue itself.
 Almost all children will get RSV infection at least once by 2 years of age.

-RSV infection may cause respiratory disease at any age and infections may be severe among the elderly and people of any age with heart, lung or immune system problems.
+RSV infection may cause respiratory (lung) disease at any age and can be severe among the elderly and people of any age with heart, lung or immune system problems.

 Infections may recur throughout life.
 In South Australia, infections are most common during winter and early spring.